biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 ## Title

-Reproducible research and data analysis with Linux containers and Nextflow pipelines
+Reproducible research and data analysis using Nextflow pipelines
 <br>
 Course page: ...

 ## About the course

-This slow-paced hands-on course is designed for absolute beginners who want to start using containers and Nextflow pipelines to achieve reproducibility of data analysis.
-Linux containers allow the storage of code and applications in an host-independent lightweight environment.
-They became a fast and popular way to share and deploy applications in different environments.
-[Nextflow](https://www.nextflow.io) is a powerful polyglot workflow language that, coupled with [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity/) containers, provides a robust, scalable and reproducible way to run computational pipelines.
+This slow-paced hands-on course is designed for absolute beginners who want to start using [Nextflow](https://www.nextflow.io) to achieve reproducibility of data analysis.

 ### Outline

-The 4-day Containers and Nextflow course will train participants to use and build Docker and Singularity containers and Nextflow pipelines.
+The 4-half-day Nextflow course will train participants to build Nextflow pipelines and run them with [Singularity](https://sylabs.io/singularity/)  containers.

 It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.